-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.02.0 Develop Medium Term Financial Strategy with greater oversight, clearer responsibility and accountability.
-Chief Executive, Chief Finance Officer 28-Feb-2023 SRP.RA.02.0 Strategic Plan 2023 to 2027 1 3 Chief Executive, Chief Finance Officer 28-Feb-2023 SRP.RA.02.0 5 Understanding impact of NCS Bill Q2 22/23: COSLA and Social Work Scotland have formally requested a pause on the NCS Bill.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.02.0 3 Develop Medium Term Financial Strategy with greater oversight, clearer responsibility and accountability.
+Q4 22/23: An assessment of the projected budget gap through to 2028/29 was presented to BTSG, is contained in the Transformation Blueprint and will be updated regularly to BTSG and to Council.
+Q3 22/23: An ongoing assessment of the projected gap for 2023/24 proposals through to 2027/28 has been presented to BTSG alongside a series of officer savings proposals to bring recurring expenditure back in line with recurring income Chief Finance Officer 27-June-2023 SRP.RA.02.0 4 Strategic Plan 2023 to 2028 to effect change and to move the Council to a position of financial sustainability.
+Chief Executive, Chief Finance Officer 27-June-2023 effect change and to move the Council to a position of financial sustainability.
+SRP.RA.02.0 5 Understanding impact of NCS Bill Q4 22/23: Work paused Q2 22/23: COSLA and Social Work Scotland have formally requested a pause on the NCS Bill.
 Q1 22/23: Officer Working Group agreed to be established by CMT.
-Note details on the NCS Bill are currently limited - see new risk within Strategic Risk profile for further information and actions Chief Executive 31 March 2023 NEW Capital Plan prioritisation Q3 22/23: Work is ongoing to review the overall Capital Plan and committed expenditure, with a reprioritisation of the programme reflective of the escalating inflationary pressures.
+Note details on the NCS Bill are currently limited - see new risk within Strategic Risk profile for further information and actions Chief Executive Paused NEW Capital Plan prioritisation Q4 22/23: Work progressing on Capital Plan prioritisation Q3 22/23: Work is ongoing to review the overall Capital Plan and committed expenditure, with a reprioritisation of the programme reflective of the escalating inflationary pressures.
 Reprioritisation plan to be presented to Council in Q4 for approval, aligned to the Medium Term Financial Strategy.
 Executive Director Place, Executive Director Children, Young People and Partnerships, Chief Finance Officer, Head of Development 31 March 2023

-SRP.RR.02 2 The Long Term Change Programme
+SRP.RR.02 The Long Term Change Programme

-I 1

-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk

-Evaluation SRP.RR.02 Risk cause A MTFS that doesn't address the projected budget shortfall or contextual factors relating to the Midlothian area Reduced resources Leadership fit for the future Lack of clarity or clear compelling vision for the future Delay or shortfall in securing savings Lack of or not securing transformational change in service provision Risk event Delayed progress in applying various strands of the Change Programme including Delivering Excellence Framework Slow benefits realisation and budget savings Cuts in service provision rather than service transformation Risk effect Objectives of change not actually met Adverse impact on services Slow or delayed proposals/savings arising from service redesign.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.02 Risk cause A MTFS that doesn't address the projected budget shortfall or contextual factors relating to the Midlothian area Reduced resources Leadership fit for the future Lack of clarity or clear compelling vision for the future Delay or shortfall in securing savings Lack of or not securing transformational change in service provision Risk event Delayed progress in applying various strands of the Change Programme including Delivering Excellence Framework Slow benefits realisation and budget savings Cuts in service provision rather than service transformation Risk effect Corporate Development of Strategic Plan, Transformation Blueprint and MTFS projections whichcome together to provide a framework to effect change and to move the Council to a position of financial sustainability.
+Leadership from all Elected Members, Executive Team and Senior Leadership Group.
+Appropriate governance in place across the BTB Strategic Boards 4.
+Resilience planning.
+Capacity to deliver change.
+Dedicating capacity to understand impact of NCS Bill, but limited details mean this is challenging and many unanswered questions (refer to new risk on NCS for further detail) 5 5 SRP.RR.02

+Objectives of change not actually met Adverse impact on services Slow or delayed proposals/savings arising from service redesign.
 Potentially further eroding reserves or requiring short term service reductions which impact on Council's ability to deliver against its priorities.
-Staff morale negatively affected, Government step-in Short term savings instead of transformation Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships Development of Strategic Plan and MTFS for term of new Council and service options which identify what can /cannot be delivered within the resources available.
-Leadership from all Elected Members, Executive Team and Senior Leadership Group.
-5 5
+Staff morale negatively affected, Government step-in Short term savin instead of transformation Officer Education, Chief Officer Young People and Partnerships -- -- -- -- -- --